-Modifications to our cleated or approved products may require new regulatory clearances or approvals or may require us to recall or cease marketing our products until such additional clearances or approvals are obtained.
+Modifications to our cleared or approved products may require new regulatory clearances or approvals or may require us to recall or cease marketing our products until such additional clearances or approvals are obtained.

-Certain modifications to our products may require the submission of new 510(k) notifications, PMA supplements, or other regulatory agency approval applications or documents.
+Certain modifications to our products may require the submission of new 510(k) premarket notifications, PMA supplements, or other regulatory agency approval applications or documents.
 If a modification is implemented to address a safety concern, we may also need to initiate a recall or cease distribution of the affected device.
-The FDA can review a manufacturer's decision not to submit a new 510(k) notification,

-PMA supplement or PMA for a modification and may disagree.
+The FDA can review a manufacturer's decision not to submit a new 510(k) premarket notification, PMA supplement or PMA for a modification and may disagree.
 The FDA may also on its own initiative determine that clearance of a new 510(k) or approval of a new PMA submission is required.
 We may make additional modifications to our products in the future that we believe do not or will not require clearance of a new 510(k) or approval of a new PMA.
 If we begin manufacture and distribution of the modified devices and the FDA later disagrees with our determination and requires the submission of a new 510(k) or PMA for the modifications, we may also be required to recall the distributed modified devices and to stop distribution of the modified devices until we have received approval or clearance for the modified device, which could have an adverse effect on our business.
 If the FDA does not clear or approve the modified devices, we may need to redesign the devices, which could also harm our business.
 When a device is marketed without a required clearance or approval, the FDA has the authority to take informal enforcement actions such as the issuance of a Warning Letter, or bring a formal enforcement action, including injunction, seizure and criminal prosecution.
 The FDA considers formal enforcement actions generally when there is a serious risk to public health or safety or the company's corrective and preventive actions are inadequate to address the FDA's concerns.

 Where we determine that modifications to our products require clearance of a new 510(k) or approval of a new PMA or PMA supplement, we may not be able to obtain those additional clearances or approvals for the modifications or additional indications in a timely manner, or at all.
-For those products sold in the European Economic Area, we must notify an EU Notified Body, if significant changes are made to the products or if there are substantial changes to our quality assurance systems affecting those products.
+For those products sold in the EEA, we must notify an EU Notified Body, if significant changes are made to the products or if there are substantial changes to our quality assurance systems affecting those products.
 Delays in obtaining required future clearances or approvals would adversely affect our ability to introduce new or enhanced products in a timely manner, which in turn would harm its future growth.
+Additionally, such changes could mean we would no longer be able to rely on existing MDD CE Marks under the transition periods and would need to obtain a CE Mark under the New EU MDR.